 “Cowles Mountain is a prominent mountain within the city limits of San Diego, California and also within Mission Trails Regional Park.
 The mountain is named after George A. Cowles, an early ranching pioneer in San Diego County.
 Its 1,593-foot summit is the highest point in the city of San Diego.
 The main trail to the summit is a popular hiking destination taking hundreds of people per day to a breathtaking 360-degree panorama of San Diego County.
 The round trip hike is around 3 miles long and an elevation change of about 950 feet.”

-The hike itself follows a worn dirt path that is well kept up and starts to climb from the very begining.
-Since the hike is 900 feet in elevation in 1.5 miles it does climb very steadily the entire time.
+The hike itself follows a worn dirt path that is well kept up and starts to climb from the very beginning.
+Since the hike is 900 feet in elevation in 1.5 miles, it does climb steadily the entire time.
 It is not hard though if you pace yourself and take your time.
-Also, if it is hot make sure you bring plenty of water as there is relatively no escape from the sun.
+Also, if it is hot, make sure you bring plenty of water as there is relatively no escape from the sun.

-The summit itself does not let down.
+The summit itself does not let down either.
 It provides beautiful vistas in every direction.
-You can see downtown San Diego, Cabrillo National Monument and even Tijuana on a clear day.
-There is also a unique summit plaque that many people were taking pictures at and on the other side of the mountain some antennas and a small building.
-You will want to spend some time up here to look around if it is your first time so plan accordingly.
+You can see downtown San Diego, Cabrillo National Monument, and even Tijuana on a clear day.
+There is also a unique summit plaque that many people were taking pictures at and on the other side of the mountain, some antennas and a small building.
+You will want to spend some time up here to look around if it is your first time, so plan accordingly.
 Just the fact that you can see another country from the top of this hike makes it something not many hikes in the US can boast about.

-After that we headed back down.
-The whole trip only took about an hour and a half and that was with a lot of time spent looking around at the top.
-The hike itself is a good work out and I would recommend it to almost anyone, the summit views will make you glad that you did.
-Check out the rest of the pictures and directions to the parking lot below.
+After hanging out at the summit, we headed back down.
+The whole trip only took about an hour and a half, and that was with a lot of time spent looking around at the top.
+The hike is a good work out, and I would recommend it to almost anyone, the summit views will make you glad that you did.
 Let me know if you have climbed this mountain and liked it as much as me.